EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models: Introduction

 \section{Introduction}

-The rapid advancement of Large Language Models (LLMs) has fundamentally transformed computational approaches to natural language processing, enabling very large capabilities in content generation, complex reasoning, and cross-lingual communication.

-These systems now support social media moderation, conversational assistants, real-time translation, and decision support tools used worldwide.
-As their use grows in research and practice~\citep{Bender2021}, a key concern is whether models can handle the diverse moral norms found across cultures.
-Modern LLMs, despite strong capabilities, carry over biases from their training data, which can include stereotypes, cultural assumptions, and uneven global coverage~\citep{Staczak2021, Karpouzis2024}.
+The rapid advancement of Large Language Models (LLMs) has fundamentally transformed computational approaches to natural language processing, enabling large capabilities in content generation, complex reasoning, and cross-lingual communication.
+As their use grows~\citep{Bender2021}, a key concern is whether models can handle the diverse moral norms found across cultures.
+Modern LLMs carry over biases from their training data, which can include stereotypes, cultural assumptions, and uneven global coverage~\citep{Staczak2021, Karpouzis2024}.
 This is especially problematic in settings that require moral judgment or cultural sensitivity.
 For example, a content moderation model trained mainly on Western data may misread or over-flag content from non-Western contexts, silencing legitimate speech while letting harmful content that matches its bias pass.

 As LLMs are used at very large scale, they may spread and amplify cultural biases.
 Prior work finds a Western‑leaning default in many systems~\citep{adilazuarda2024towards}.
 Ethical judgments also vary by language: GPT‑4 shows the most cross‑linguistic consistency, while instruction‑tuned or smaller models show more bias on non‑English prompts~\citep{Agarwal2024}.
-This is not just a technical issue; it is a serious challenge for equitable deployment worldwide.
+This is not just a technical issue but a serious challenge for equitable deployment worldwide.

-Understanding whether LLMs can accurately reflect the moral judgments observed across diverse cultures has become crucial, yet this vital area has received surprisingly limited systematic attention~\citep{arora2023probing, liu2024multilingual}.
-The subtle ethical differences between regions,such as varying perspectives on alcohol consumption, attitudes toward abortion, views on individual versus collective rights, or approaches to political authority,represent a complex tapestry that current models may struggle to capture accurately.
-To address this gap, we turn to two comprehensive cross-cultural datasets: the World Values Survey (WVS)~\citep{Inglehart2014, Haerpfer2022} and the PEW Research Center’s Global Attitudes Survey~\citep{Pew2013}.
+Understanding whether LLMs can accurately reflect the moral judgments observed across diverse cultures has received limited research attention~\citep{arora2023probing, liu2024multilingual}.
+The subtle ethical differences between regions, such as varying perspectives on alcohol consumption, attitudes toward abortion, or approaches to political authority, represent a complex tapestry that current models may not be able to capture accurately.
+To address this gap, we use two comprehensive cross-cultural datasets: the World Values Survey (WVS)~\citep{Inglehart2014, Haerpfer2022} and the PEW Research Center’s Global Attitudes Survey~\citep{Pew2013}.
 These surveys map moral and cultural norms across countries and provide a rigorous benchmark for comparing model outputs to human judgments.